Champaign-Urbana Symphony Orchestra: Founding of the Orchestra

 Youngerman.
 Later in July, a widespread publicity and fundraising effort was launched.

 In the early fall, the makeup of the orchestra was settled and the orchestra's first season consisted of two concerts: one on October 20, 1960, with pianist Theodore Lettvin as guest artist, playing Beethoven's "Emperor" Piano Concerto; and an all-Tchaikovsky concert on April 20, 1961, featuring violinist Mischa Mischakoff as soloist in the Tchaikovsky Violin Concerto.
-The nearly sixty-year run (to date) of the orchestra had begun, a success that was enhanced in a May 14, 1969, concert at the end of CUSO's ninth season, when the orchestra moved from Smith Music Hall to the Great Hall of the newly built Krannert Center for the Performing Arts.
+The over-sixty-year run (to date) of the orchestra had begun, a success that was enhanced in a May 14, 1969, concert at the end of CUSO's ninth season, when the orchestra moved from Smith Music Hall to the Great Hall of the newly built Krannert Center for the Performing Arts.

 Music Directors

 Bernard Goodman was music director of the Champaign-Urbana Symphony Orchestra for its first fourteen seasons.
 In November 1973, he announced his retirement from both the CUSO and the University of Illinois, and continued to direct the orchestra through the 1973–1974 season.
 In May 1974, it was announced that Paul Vermel, music director of the Portland Symphony Orchestra, would succeed Goodman at the CUSO, and Vermel directed the symphony for the next twenty seasons.

 In early 1994, Paul Vermel announced his retirement both as music director of the Champaign-Urbana Symphony Orchestra and as professor at the University of Illinois.
 He went on to direct the Northwest Symphony Orchestra in suburban Chicago until 2013.
-He continues as Director Emeritus there, and the Northwest Symphony Orchestra is continuing both the Paul Vermel Young Artist Award program and the Paul Vermel Conductor Apprenticeship Program.
+He continued as Director Emeritus there, and the Northwest Symphony Orchestra is continuing both the Paul Vermel Young Artist Award program and the Paul Vermel Conductor Apprenticeship Program.

 In June 1994, the CUSO announced that two concerts during the 1994–1995 season would be conducted by Vermel, with the other four concerts conducted by outside guest conductors, each with specific strengths: